jataware/cartwright/README.md

 ## Column Header Fuzzy Match
 This is the most simple part of the workflow.
 For each column header we try to match that string to a word of interest.
 If there is a high match ratio the code returns the word of interest.
 For more info you can see Fuzzywuzzy docs [here](https://pypi.org/project/fuzzywuzzy/).

+## Automatic Temporal Resolution Detection
+If a dataset contains data at evenly spaced intervals, the resolution is automatically detected according to the following process:
+1. convert all unique dates/times to unix timestamps
+2. sort the timestamps and compute the delta time between each
+3. find the median of the deltas
+4. characterize the uniformity of the deltas
+    - if all deltas are identical (to within some small ϵ), mark as `PERFECT`
+    - if the maximum deviation from the median is less than 1% the magnitude of the median, mark as (approximate) `UNIFORM`
+    - otherwise mark as `NOT_UNIFORM`
+5. if the deltas are perfectly or approximately uniform, find the closest matching time unit from a preset list:
+    - ~~`millisecond` (1e-3 * second)~~
+    - `second` (1)
+    - `minute` (60 * second)
+    - `hour` (60 * minute)
+    - `day` (24 * hour)
+    - `week` (7 * day)
+    - `year` (365 * day)
+    - `month` (year / 12)
+    - `decade` (10 * year + 2 * day)
+    - `century` (100 * year + 24 * day)
+    - `millennium` (1000 * year + 242 * day)

+    in the future, temporal units will be drawn from a more comprehensive units ontology
+6. convert the median delta to a proportion of the matched unit, and set as the temporal unit for the dataset

+Currently milliseconds may experience issues due to floating point precision errors, and thus may not be detected by this process.

+time resolutions are represented by a `TimeResolution` object with values: `uniformity` enum, `unit` enum, `density` value (in the unit given), and mean `error` value.
+If the detection process fails, the object will be `None`

 ## Retraining geotime_classify with github repo